Amazon Kindle versus Nook, Kobo and Sony ebook readers

 - Kobo ebook readers are a cheaper alternative to the Kindle range, but this tends to be reflected in the quality of the devices.

-Find out how well the Kobo models did against their rivals in our lab tests.
+Find out how well the Kobo models fared against their rivals in our extensive ebook reader reviews.

 Sony ebook readers